Concierge Medicine Reinvented

 Aspartate aminotransferase (AST)

-Aspartate aminotransferase (AST): A laboratory measurement; consult clinical resources for specific interpretation.
+Aspartate aminotransferase (AST): A laboratory measurement.
+Consult clinical resources for specific interpretation.

 Aspartate aminotransferase (AST)